 Probably not very.

-Only in that they will not loot at all: Their game ends with the decision in the battle.
+Only in that they will not loot at all: Their game ends right there, with the result of the battle.

 What we learn